Lock picking: Australia

 In Australia, possession of lock picking equipment is legal.
 However, it may count toward evidence of intent to commit a crime if otherwise incriminating circumstances warrant reasonable suspicion by police.
 For example, Queensland state law states:

 "A person possessing lock picks, an electronic car door lock scanner, or a jemmy in other than easily explainable circumstances, e.g., a locksmith, carpenter, or a person undertaking home renovations, may warrant the suspicion of police that the person may intend to used [sic] the equipment for a burglary or vehicle theft.
 Obviously, the suspicion held by police must be reasonable and therefore will be dependent on the circumstances under which the person is found with the items."

 Canada

-In B.C. and Ontario Canada, a licence is required to carry out locksmithing professionally.
+In B.C. and Ontario Canada, a license is required to carry out locksmithing professionally.
 It is legal for hobbyists who are not locksmiths to pick locks that they own.

 Under Section 351 of the Canadian Criminal Code, lock pick tools fit in the same category as crowbars or hammers, meaning they are legal to possess and use unless they are used to commit a crime or if it is shown there was the intention to commit a crime.